CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 ## TDD==UNIT TESTING==TEST COVERAGE

+**Collaboration Activities**
+1. Ted started reviewing my code on side projects
+2. No Pairing
+3. No Ensemble/Mob Programming
+4. No meetings

 All of my testing attempts were on side projects, with a very limited amount at work.
 If I wrote tests at work I probably would be immediately fired for not churning out half a feature in 2 days.
 In this phase, I very much thought **TDD==Unit Testing==more test coverage**.
 The more tests I write the better, and once I achieve 100% test coverage I will have officially become a TDDer.
 This phase lasted about the first year for me when I finally